brentonmallen1/website/content/projects/vizual_vibes/visual-music-records.md

 Furthermore, music is dynamic.
 Trying to figure out ways to capture the dynamic essence of each song is _instrumental_ (_I see what I did there_) in being able to convey its personality through a different medium.
-So, I started to think about what goes into making a song its own, and which of those has the potential to aid me on this _journey_ (_don't stop, beleav..._).
+So, I started to think about what goes into making a song its own, and which of those has the potential to aid me on this _journey_ (_don't stop, believ..._).
 I landed on three main musical attributes and a vision of their influence on the final product.

 The **tempo** of a song can set the mood of a song, so I decided to use it to influence the underlying hue of each song.
 Think